 The items on this plant-based grocery list focus on what you need for a WFPB diet.
 If you make the personal decision to include some processed foods or animal foods from time to time, go ahead and add those items to your list as well.

-If you want a printable, one-page version of this plant-based grocery list, enter you email below and it will be sent directly to your inbox!
+If you want a printable, one-page version of this plant-based grocery list, enter you email below.

 NOTE: If you are gluten-free or have any other allergies, sensitivities, or food preferences, you must always check labels and ingredient lists on store-bought foods.
 The only dietary restriction in this list is that everything is plant-based, so always do your own research before purchasing something if you have other dietary restrictions.
 For example, many whole grains such as oats can be cross-contaminated with gluten, unless labelled as certified gluten-free.